Sensirion/SmartGadget-iOS/README.md

 ===============

 The Sensirion Smart Gadget app allows you to establish a BLE (Bluetooth Low Energy) connection to your Sensirion Smart Gadget.
 The app displays the current temperature and relative humidity values measured by the Sensirion SHTC1 sensor integrated in the Smart Gadget.

+Start developing for BLE gadgets containing a Sensirion temperature&humidity sensor today!
+---

+The Sensirion Smart Gadget App is a sample application how to establish a BLE (Bluetooth Low Energy) connection to a Sensirion Smart Gadget.
+Once you are connected to a gadget you can

+  * read the ble notifications (live values)
+  * read out the gadgets own local data (history)
+  * switch between dashboard view and comfort zone view
+  * give names to known gadgets that are stored locally on your phone